sigma af 100-400mm f5-6 3 dg dn os c contemporary review lens price canon flickr sony e for e-mount fe f/5-6 hsm l-mount nikon obiektyw (c) se test

 Strengths:

-• Compact and Lightweight: The Sigma 100-400mm F5-6.3 DG DN OS is relatively compact for a telephoto zoom lens, making it more manageable for handheld shooting and travel.
+Compact and Lightweight: The Sigma 100-400mm F5-6.3 DG DN OS is easy to handle for shooting handheld and for travel since it is relatively compact for a telephoto zoom lens.

-• Versatile Focal Length: The 100-400mm zoom range provides excellent versatility for capturing distant subjects, making it suitable for wildlife, sports, and landscape photography.
+Versatile Focal Length: The 100-400mm zoom range is highly versatile to capture distant subjects, and it is suited for wildlife, sports, and landscape photography.

-• Optical Performance: The lens delivers sharp images with minimal distortion and aberrations.
-The optical stabilization is effective in reducing camera shake.
+Optical Performance: Sharp images with minimum distortion and aberrations, others due to optical stabilization that is great in suppressing shake.

 Conclusion